jwasinger/eth-selfdestruct-analysis/README.md

 Since London (block 12,965,000), 34 contracts redeployed child contracts, 233 contracts created ephemeral contracts at 97266 addresses, 235 addresses had multiple non-ephemeral contracts deployed at them.

-There are 83 re-inited addresses which had nonzero ether balances.
+Of all adddresses which where creators of contracts at re-inited addresses, or re-inited addresses themselves, 83 had nonzero ether balances.
 Here are twenty addresses with the highest Ether balances:

 | Address | Ether Balance | Creator |
 | --------------------------- | --- | ---- |